Feel Special (song)

 "Feel Special" is a song recorded by South Korean girl group Twice.
-It was composed by Hayley Aitken, Min Lee "Collapsedone", Ollipop and Park Jin-young, the latter of whom also wrote the lyrics for and produced the song.
-It was released by JYP Entertainment on September 23, 2019, along with its music video.
-It is the lead single and title track from the group's eighth EP Feel Special.
+It serves as the lead single of the group's eighth EP Feel Special, released through JYP Entertainment on September 23, 2019, along with its music video.
+It was composed by Hayley Aitken, Min Lee "Collapsedone", Ollipop and Park Jin-young, the latter of whom also wrote the lyrics.

+"Feel Special" was an instant hit, debuting at number one on both the Billboard Kpop Hot 100 and World Digital Song Sales.
+It also debuted in the top ten on South Korea's Gaon Digital Chart, New Zealand's Hot Singles and Japan's Hot 100.
+The song won seven trophies on several music programs in South Korea, including Inkigayo, M Countdown, and Show!
+Music Core.
+In April 2023, the song was certified 2× Platinum by the Recording Industry Association of Japan for surpassing 200 million streams.

 Background

 Prior to the EP's release, the group released teasers on social media for the "Feel Special" music video, including individual clips for each member.
 On September 10, 2019, the day that Momo's clip was released, her name trended ahead of the Apple event on Twitter.
 Dahyun released a piano cover of the song on May 28, 2020, her 22nd birthday.
 She also performed vocals in the cover, however, she did not perform her rap part and instead played a piano solo.
 A Japanese version of "Feel Special" was included in the group's third Japanese language compilation album #Twice3, released on September 16, 2020.